 Sarah has also led successful private courses in short story and novel writing at a local bookshop, and works privately with individuals, culminating in a two-book contract for one writer.
 Having undertaken writing courses of her own, Sarah has a good awareness of what it is like to receive feedback, as well as how to improve a piece of writing, and this informs the way she responds to the work of other writers.

-Daniel Blythe is the author of 20 books including three dark literary thrillers, The Cut (Penguin), Losing Faith (Hamish Hamilton) and This is the Day (Allison and Busby) and most recently his work has been aimed at young readers (Shadow Runners, Emerald Greene and a new SF novel in progress).
+Daniel Blythe is the author of 25 books including three dark literary thrillers, The Cut (Penguin), Losing Faith (Hamish Hamilton) and This is the Day (Allison and Busby) and most recently his work has been aimed at young readers (Shadow Runners, Emerald Greene and a new Sci-Fi novel EXILES which was published in August 2019).

 Daniel has taught on the Creative Writing MA at Sheffield Hallam University encompassing work on novels in progress across a wide range of genres including literary, crime, historical fiction and fantasy.

-Daniel is currently on the committee of CWIG (the Children's Writers and Illustrators Group) at the Society of Authors.
+Daniel is a former member of the committee of CWIG (the Children's Writers and Illustrators Group) at the Society of Authors.
 Daniel lives in Yorkshire with his wife Rachel and their two teenage children.

 He has been published by Penguin, Hamish Hamilton, Allison and Busby, BBC Books, Chicken House, Scholastic and Badger, and he is represented by a leading London agent.
 He has written for the BBC’s series of original Doctor Who books, including Doctor Who: The Dimension Riders (Virgin Books), Doctor Who: Infinite Requiem (Virgin Books) and Doctor Who: Autonomy (BBC Books).